-a.
+- a.
 Based on the topology, how many subnets are needed?

-5 Four for the LANs, and one for the link between the routers.

-b.
+5 - b.
 How many bits must be borrowed to support the number of subnets in the topology table?

-c.
+3 - c.
 How many subnets does this create?

-d.
+8 - d.
 How many usable hosts does this create per subnet?
+30 e.
+Calculate the binary value for the first five subnets.
+The first subnet is already shown.